owntheweb/phonegap-ibeacon-tour-starter/README.md

 by [Christopher Stevens](http://www.christopherstevens.cc)

-Note: This is still a rough work-in-progress, also not functioning yet on Android phones (as far as I know), working on my iPhone 6.
+Note: This is still a rough work-in-progress.

 This is a starter PhoneGap app built for the purpose of exploring self-guided iBeacon-triggered Drupal 8 powered exhibit tours.
 It's part of an upcoming presentation on the subject.
-Stay tuned a better project description and instructions. ;)
+Visit [this evolving blog](http://christopherstevens.cc/blog/create-mobile-self-guided-tour-using-drupal-8-and-phonegap) for more information.

 See [iBeacon Ranger](https://github.com/owntheweb/ibeacon-ranger), an iBeacon diagnostic tool leading the way to this app.